John Varley Roberts: Roberts as organist

-Reference has already been made to Varley Roberts’ calibre as an organist, and he himself ‘would not have claimed to be in the same class’ as other leading players – notably cathedral organists – of his generation.
+Reference has already been made to Varley Roberts’ calibre as an organist, and he himself "would not have claimed to be in the same class" as other leading players – notably cathedral organists – of his generation.
 But for Roberts, the organ was for accompaniment rather than solo work.
 In the Treatise he writes:

 Nothing is more fatal to good singing than for a choir to be distressed by a continuously loud accompaniment on the organ.
 The organ is not for the purpose of overwhelming the singing, but to accompany it.

-In his organ accompaniments, Varley Roberts showed ‘rare discrimination and taste as to tone quality, and, although sometimes lack in what is called “snap”, he never indulges in any of the coarse contracts that many English organists are so fond of.’
-This very much fits with the later Victorian approach, with a very definite divide between church and the more virtuosic ‘town-hall organists’.
+In his organ accompaniments, Varley Roberts showed "rare discrimination and taste as to tone quality, and, although sometimes lacking in what is called 'snap', he never indulges in any of the coarse contracts that many English organists are so fond of".
+This very much fits with the later Victorian approach, with a very definite divide between church and the more virtuosic "town-hall organists".

 Roberts as choir trainer

-We do not know whether Pigou and Roberts were on terms of friendship, (though the latter dedicated his ballad The Far-Off Land to Mrs Pigou) but there is no doubt that the Vicar of Halifax appreciated his organist's uncommon talents as a choir trainer.
+We do not know whether Pigou and Roberts were on good terms of friendship, (though the latter dedicated his ballad The Far-Off Land to Mrs Pigou), but there is no doubt that the Vicar of Halifax appreciated his organist's uncommon talents as a choir trainer.
 He paid tribute to Roberts’ ability in Phases of My Life.
 Roberts always maintained that his success with choristers was largely due to his time at the teacher training college in York.
 He had a simple approach to choral singing:

-After a convention in which many papers on the training of voices were read...Roberts called together his choir and told them, "Now, lads, you have heard a great deal about the voice in the last few days, but I've got just this to say to you and don't you forget it.
+After a convention in which many papers on the training of voices were read ...
+Roberts called together his choir and told them, "Now, lads, you have heard a great deal about the voice in the last few days, but I've got just this to say to you and don't you forget it.
 All you've got to do is to stand up, throw your heads back and sing; all the rest's humbug."

-A former chorister remembers him as a forthright Yorkshireman of upright moral character who had a firm belief in the ‘wrath of God’.
-The respect which the boys had for their choirmaster must have been mingled with no small measure of fear, especially as the reminiscence refers to his ‘periodic outbursts’.
+A former chorister remembers him as a forthright Yorkshireman of upright moral character who had a firm belief in the "wrath of God".
+The respect which the boys had for their choirmaster must have been mingled with no small measure of fear, especially as the reminiscence refers to his "periodic outbursts".
 Nevertheless, his magnetic personality ensured that he was held in great esteem by those who came under his influence:

 He never spared himself, was seldom absent from the Service...and always exacted the highest standard of attention and effort from all members of the Choir.
 There can have been few choristers of Roberts’ time who did not feel affection for him when they have had any experience of his care, not only for their musical improvement, but also for their intellectual and moral development in all respects, and of his continual interest in any of their pursuits or hobbies.